Aranmanai 2: Production

 The project's progress was first officially revealed after Trisha Krishnan had tweeted her involvement in the sequel and revealed that she would star alongside Siddharth.
 Hansika Motwani subsequently also announced that she would work in Aranmanai 2.
-Poonam Bajwa was later selected for the role.
-Soori was selected as a comedian replacing Santhanam who was part of first film.
-Kovai Sarala and Aadukalam Naren were also added to the cast to portray supporting roles.
-The team began the first schedule in mid-June 2015, with scenes involving Hansika canned.

-The film's second schedule was begun in July where portions involving Trisha and Siddarth were shot.
-A song sequence involving dancers from Kerala and a cast including Siddarth, Trisha, Soori and Kovai Sarala was also canned.
-The team created a 103 feet statue of the sleeping goddess Mariamman for a song sequence.
-The principal photography of the film came to an end in mid-November and the post-production work started.
+Aadukalam Naren, then known mainly for character roles, was chosen to play an antagonistic role as Sundar felt he was an "underrated" actor and wanted to further explore his acting skills.
+Principal photography began in mid-June 2015.
+The film's makers created a 103 feet statue of the sleeping goddess Mariamman for a song sequence.
+Principal photography wrapped by early December.

 Music

 The film's soundtrack album and background score were composed by Hiphop Tamizha.
-The soundtrack album consists of six tracks.
 The music rights were purchased by Think Music.
-The album was released on 27 December 2015.
-Independent singer Kaushik Krish (who earlier recorded "Kannala Kannala", also composed by Hiphop Tamizha for Thani Oruvan) announced in September 2015 that he was working on a single track from the album, though his name did not appear on the tracklist.
+Independent singer Kaushik Krish (who earlier recorded "Kannala Kannala", also composed by Hiphop Tamizha for Thani Oruvan) announced in September 2015 that he was working on a single track from the album, but his name did not appear on the tracklist.